MicrosoftDocs/azure-aks-docs/articles/aks/deploy-valkey-cluster.md

     service/valkey-replicas created
     ```

-6. Create a Pod Disruption Budget (PDB) to ensure that one pod at most is available at all times using the `kubectl apply` command.
+6. Create a Pod Disruption Budget (PDB) to ensure that one pod at most is unavailable at all times using the `kubectl apply` command.

     ```bash
     kubectl apply -f - <<EOF